• Skip to primary navigation

 For those wondering, 'treats' may include items such as raw chocolate (which is becoming increasingly available in supermarkets), frozen bananas dipped in nut butters and/or chocolate, brownies such as our Vegan Date Brownies.

-For savoury options, the widely loved Mac & Cheese combo can be made with blended cashews and wholewheat pasta.
+For savoury options, the widely loved mac & cheese combo can be made with blended cashews and wholewheat pasta.
 You can also enjoy many other pasta dishes without compromising on enjoyment.

 You can still easily indulge a sweet tooth or carb craving on a whole foods diet.